 - Warning Verbal or Written

 - Performance Improvement/Management Process

-- Required Counseling

 - Required Training or Education

 - Probation

-- Loss of Annual Pay Increase
+- Denial of Pay Increase/Pay Grade

-- Loss of Oversight or Supervisory Responsibility

-- Demotion

-- Suspension with pay

-- Suspension without pay

-- Termination

-- Other Actions: In addition to or in place of the above sanctions, ATU may assign any other sanctions as deemed appropriate.
+- Loss of Oversight or Supervisory Responsibility - Demotion - Transfer/Reassignment/Assignment to a New Supervisor - Suspension/Administrative Leave with Pay - Suspension/Administrative Leave without Pay - Termination - Other Actions: In addition to or in place of the above sanctions, ATU may assign any other sanctions as deemed appropriate.

-34. Withdrawal or Resignation While Charges Pending
+35. Withdrawal or Resignation Before Complaint Resolution